 IPS_Innovative Prison Systems, Portugal

-Centre for the Study of Radicalisations and their Treatments (CERT), France
+Centre for the Study of Radicalisations and their Treatments (CERT), University of Paris, France

 European Strategies Consulting, Romania